 Layer 7 is the application layer of the OSI model.
-The HTTP protocol – is an Internet protocol which is the basis of browser-based Internet requests, and is commonly used to send form contents over the Internet or to load web pages.
+The HTTP protocol – is an Internet protocol that is the basis of browser-based Internet requests, and is commonly used to send form contents over the Internet or to load web pages.

 Slowloris is a ‘low and slow’ DDoS attack vector.
-The idea with the Slowloris attack is to saturate the entire TCP stack for the HTTP/S daemon; this is done by slowly opening up connections and then sending an incomplete request in attempt to keep the connection alive as long as possible.
-The tool does this slowly and it is possible in some cases that a single attacking machine can take down a web server.
+The idea with the Slowloris attack is to saturate the entire TCP stack for the HTTP/S daemon; this is done by slowly opening up connections and then sending an incomplete request in an attempt to keep the connection alive as long as possible.
+The tool does this slowly, and it is possible in some cases that a single attacking machine can take down a web server.

 When the limit of concurrent connections is reached on the attacked server, the server can no longer respond to legitimate requests from other users, effectively causing a denial of service.

 The Slowloris attack aims to fill up the connections table, making it unavailable to serve new legitimate requests from legitimate users.

 This is accomplished through the use of two primary functionalities:

 1. Unstable new connections opening rate – new TCP connections are requested bursty while waiting some time between each burst, making it difficult to be detected by rate-based mitigations